Harshit-Raj-14/My-Hackerrank-Solutions/Trees/Trees.md

 ## Trees
-root(the top node), children, leaf node(nde with no children) ancestors -> parent, grandparent, and so on to a node are all its ancestors
+root(the top node), children, leaf node(node with no children) ancestors -> parent, grandparent, and so on to a node are all its ancestors

 ## Types of Trees
 * Full Binary Tree -> every node has 0 or 2 children.
-* Complete binary Tree -> all levels are completely filled except the last level -> also the last level needs to have all nodes to the left, and not a misisng node in between and then on right
+* Complete binary Tree -> all levels are completely filled except the last level -> also the last level needs to have all nodes to the left, and not a missing node in between and then on right
 * Perfect Binary Tree -> all leaf nodes are at same level
 * Balanced Binary Tree -> maximum  height of tree is log(n)
 * Degenerate Tree -> every node has a single children (skewed) (~also can be called a linked list)

+### levels in trees
+Root is at level 0, thne next row will be level 1 and so on.
+These levles also help us to define depth of a node. so, if level of a node is 1 => its depth is also 1.
+Infact depth is the distance between the node and the root.
+Height of binary tree -> the ditance between the root and deepest node.
+So, it will be equal to the level of deepest node.
+Degree of a node -> number of children nodes it is connected to.
+Hnece degree of a leaf node is 0.

 ### DECLARING TREES
 The root node has an integer value stored, with two more values stored as left pointer and right pointer.
-Which iwll further point to left and right child.
+Which will further point to left and right child.
 And so on...
 If it needs to stop it will point to null.
 ```
 class Node{